 It was many Christmas seasons ago, I can't tell you exactly.

-While I was making a double batch of a butter cookie dough, I thought that it would be nice to use my cookie cutters and get the kids involved in some Christmas cookie decorating.
+While I was making a double batch of butter cookie dough, I thought that it would be nice to use my cookie cutters and get the kids involved in some Christmas cookie decorating.

 Grandma, Dad, and Platter Talk Kid, Asher.